NorthernMan54/homebridge-alexa/OLD_README.md

 # homebridge-alexa

-## I have abandoned this approach for Alexa Integration due to the complexity of configuration and requiring to poke holes into your firewall etc.  I have now switched my efforts to utilizing HA-Bridge as the integration approach and have started this repository to store the code etc.  https://github.com/NorthernMan54/homebridge-alexabridge
+## I have abandoned this approach for Alexa Integration due to the complexity of configuration and requiring to poke holes into your firewall etc.  I have now switched to a modified version of homebridge and HAP-NodeJS to do this.

 Amazon Alexa to homebridge interface.
 Using the insecure mode of Homebridge ( -I ) to bridge from Amazon Alexa to homebridge.
 Homebridge instances are autodiscovered